Geezering/ahmm/md_docs3/Baroque_Golden_Age_Dutch.md

 ## Relevant previous art movements:
 Renaissance (for perspective and realism, but baroque added more drama and emotion.
 ## Relevant culture and politics:
-Dutch Golden Age: Economic boom, rise of a wealthy merchant class, religious independence from catholic spain, and a focus on secular (non-religious) subjects
+- Dutch Golden Age: Economic boom, rise of a wealthy merchant class, religious independence from catholic spain, and a focus on secular (non-religious) subjects
-- **$1:** Catholic church’s response to the reformation (counter-reformation), using art to inspire faith and awe
+- **Counter Reformation:** The Catholic church’s response to the Reformation (counter-reformation), using art to inspire faith and awe
 # Relevant writers and Composers:
+## Writers:
-## Writers: Joost van den Vondel (Dutch playwright), John Milton
+- Joost van den Vondel (Dutch playwright)
+- John Milton
 ## Composers:
- Johann sebastian bach, claudio monteverdi, heinrich schütz
+ - Johann Sebastian Bach
+ - Claudio Monteverdi, Heinrich Schütz
 # Contemporary inventions and technology:
-Advances in oil painting and pigment production
+- Advances in oil painting and pigment production
-Use of the camera obscura (an early optical device for drawing) printing press and mapmaking
+- Use of the camera obscura (an early optical device for drawing)
+- Printing press and mapmaking
 ## Typical fashions of the day for men and women:
 - **Men:** Doublets, breeches, lace collars, wide-brimmed hats, and boots
 - **Women:**  Long dresses with fitted bodices, lace collars or ruffs, and elaborate headwear